Anxiety Medications for Dogs

 Tufts Animal Behavior Clinic offers remote behavior consulting.
-They will work with both you and your vet on anxiety and other behavior issues, including medications.
-Consultation includes three months follow-up.
+They will work with you and your vet on anxiety and other behavior issues, including medications.
+Note that their PETFAX service has been discontinued.

 Find a veterinary behaviorist or veterinarian who handles behavior cases in your area through the American Veterinary Society of Animal Behavior.